berggrueninstitute/Life-Otherwise/info.md

 Future Humans thanks Mr. Nicolas Berggruen and the Leadership Team for their support of this project.

-Dr. Claire Isabel Webb — Future Histories Project Lead _Associate Director, Future Humans _
+Dr. Claire Isabel Webb _Future Histories Project Lead / Associate Director, Future Humans_

 Nicolas Berggruen
 _Chairman and Founder_